Last updated: 29th May 2026

 How the data is used

-Workshop data is processed solely to:
+Trial data is processed to:

-• Allow participants to view, edit, and download their own content
+- Allow participants to view, edit, and download their own content

 Access